-Further than this, you can determine which hashtags are on the periphery of your product or service and experiment with them.
-Test several new hashtags each time you post, and also follow as many hashtags as are relevant to your business so you can engage with other users.
+Determine which hashtags are on the periphery of a product or service and experiment with them.
+Test several new hashtags with every post, and follow all hashtags that are relevant to the business, to better engage with other users.

 3) Showing consistency

-There is perhaps no bigger buzzword today in digital marketing than ‘influencer’.
+There is no bigger buzzword in marketing than ‘influencer.’
 The idea that somebody can share their passion with the world and cash in on it is both incredible and impressive.

-If you have influencers in your niche area of business, it is well worth exploring a paid promotion or sponsorship with them.
-This can be an incredibly valuable way to connect to new prospects and transfer the trust they have with their audience over to you.
+If Instagram influencers in the same niche area as the business, it might be worth exploring a paid promotion or sponsorship with them.
+This can be a smart way to connect to new prospects and transfer the trust they have with their audience over to the brand.